camunda/camunda-docs/docs/guides/automating-a-process-using-bpmn.md

 - Gateways: For example, parallel gateways that move the process along between two tasks at the same time.
 - Subprocesses: For example, a transaction subprocess which can be used to group multiple activities to a transaction.

-For a complete list of BPMN elements, visit the [BPMN reference material](https://docs.camunda.org/manual/latest/reference/bpmn20/).
+For a complete list of BPMN elements and their capabilities, visit the [BPMN reference material](../components/modeler/bpmn/about.md).

-If you're new to BPMN elements and their capabilities, also visit the [BPMN symbol documentation](https://camunda.com/bpmn/reference/).

 ### BPMN in action